iamprovidence/Artificial_Intelligence/Neural Networks/README.md

 Some neural network can exist even without neuron class, while other have classes for neurons, connections, layers etc.

-Neural network training is not just about adjusting weights, it also include adding/cutting some connection, adding/removing neurons to a layer, adding/removing layer etc.
+Neural network training is not just about adjusting weights, it also include adding/cutting some connection, adding/removing neurons to a layer, adding/removing layer, changing an activation function (to all neural network or to each layer) etc.

 <p align="center">
   <img src="/readme Imgs/neural network/NNStruct.png">